 To overcome this problem, we have introduced Auto-Associative models allowing to build new nonlinear dimension reduction methods.
 The dataset is approximated by a differentiable manifold generalizing PCA's linear subspaces [1, 2, 3, 4, 5, 6, 7].
 The approximation algorithm is simple: it consists in incrementing the dimension of the manifold step by step.
 When the dataset is scattered into several groups, we have proposed a parametrization of the Gaussian mixture model.
 It is assumed that the high-dimensional data live in subspaces with intrinsic dimensions smaller than the dimension of the original space and that the data of different classes live in different subspaces with different intrinsic dimensions.
-New high-dimensional data classifiers are introduced on the basis of this model in both supervised and unsupervised contexts [8, 9, 10, 11, 12, 13, 14].
-The extension of non necessarily quantitative data is investigated in [15].
+New high-dimensional data classifiers are introduced on the basis of this model in both supervised and unsupervised contexts [8,

+9, 10, 11, 12, 13, 14].
+The extension of non necessarily quantitative data is investigated in [15, 16, 17].

 Another aspect of multivariate data analysis is the modeling of dependence between variables.
-The theory of copulas provides a relevant tool to build multivariate probability laws, from fixed marginal distributions and required degree of dependence.
+The theory of copular provides a relevant tool to build multivariate probability laws, from fixed marginal distributions and required degree of dependence.
 From Sklar's Theorem, the dependence properties of a continuous multivariate distribution can be entirely summarized, independently of its margins, by a copula.
 We have introduced a new semiparametric family of bivariate copulas.
-The family is generated by a univariate function, determining the symmetry (radial symmetry, joint symmetry) and dependence property (quadrant dependence, total positivity, ...) of the copulas [16, 17, 18].
-An extension of this family is introduced in [19].
-Inference is addressed in [20].
+The family is generated by a univariate function, determining the symmetry (radial symmetry, joint symmetry) and dependence property (quadrant dependence, total positivity, ...) of the copulas [18, 19, 20].
+An extension of this family is introduced in [21].
+Inference is addressed in [22].
 While there exist various families of bivariate copulas, the construction of flexible and yet tractable copulas suitable for high-dimensional applications is much more challenging.
-In [21, 22], we construct a class of one-factor copulas and a family of extreme-value copulas well suited for high-dimensional applications and exhibiting a good balance between tractability and flexibility.
-The inference for these copulas is performed by using a least-squares estimator based on dependence coefficients [23].
-In [24], we propose a class of multivariate copulas based on products of transformed bivariate copulas.
+In [23, 24, 25], we construct a class of one-factor copulas and a family of extreme-value copulas well suited for high-dimensional applications and exhibiting a good balance between tractability and flexibility.
+The inference for these copulas is performed by using a least-squares estimator based on dependence coefficients [26].
+In [27], we propose a class of multivariate copulas based on products of transformed bivariate copulas.
 Finally, the tail copula is widely used to describe the dependence in the tail of multivariate distributions.
 In some situations such as risk management, the dependence structure may be linked with some covariate.
 The tail copula thus depends on this covariate and is referred to as the conditional tail copula.
-The aim of [25] is to propose a nonparametric estimator of the conditional tail copula and to establish its asymptotic normality.
+The aim of [28] is to propose a nonparametric estimator of the conditional tail copula and to establish its asymptotic normality.

-Finally, I developed dimension reduction methods for high dimensional regression problems [26, 27, 28, 29, 30, 31, 32, 33].
+Finally, I developed dimension reduction methods for high dimensional regression problems [29, 30, 31, 32, 33, 34, 35, 36].
 Two major issues are addressed: regularization for very high dimensional problems and sequential learning for very large datasets.
+See [37, 38, 39, 40] for applications in astrophysics.